 There has been a long-standing debate within the ocean color community as to whether one needs hyperspectral vs. multispectral measurements.
 "Hyperspectral" refers to full spectral coverage without the gaps between spectral bands in a multi-spectral sensor.
-It often implies relatively high spectral resolution (e.g., 350-1050 nm coverage with 5 nm resolution as proposed in the COCOA White Paper submitted to the Decadal Survey).
+It also implies relatively high spectral resolution (10 nm or better).

 Hyperspectral imaging with 10 nm or better spectral sampling has proven to be essential when imaging optically shallow waters where reflectance from the bottom adds to the complexity (Lee and Carder, 2002).
-In addition, the bottom reflectance greatly increases the water leaving radiance compared to optically thick waters and therefore requires greater dynamic range.
+In addition, the bottom reflectance greatly increases the water leaving radiance compared to optically thick waters and so also requires greater dynamic range.
 However when the bottom is not imaged, the MERIS band set has proven to be as good as the 10 nm hyperspectral data for water column properties.
-For example, the 620 nm channel on MERIS has proven useful for mapping suspended sediments and a 705 nm channel for detecting phytoplankton blooms.
-Although hyperspectral imaging is not required, following the MERIS design, the instrument could be a hyperspectral imager with order 1-nm spectral resolution and the ocean channels binned on the spacecraft.
-To resolve 1-nm ocean features requires 0.3-nm Nyquist sampling.
-There are a number of advantages to this approach, particularly if 1-nm resolution is needed for the atmospheric measurements.
-One key advantage is that the binned channels have a Gaussian (or better) shape, and we do not have to deal with filter stray light issues or the possibility of the filters aging in space.
-A design study is needed to decide between a filter spectrometer (filter wheel or other design) and an imaging spectrometer design.
+MERIS did substantially better than MODIS because it includes a 620 nm channel for suspended sediments and a 705 nm channel for phytoplankton blooms.
+Thus, the requirement is for the MERIS channel set which is ideal for coastal waters.
+Although hyperspectral imaging is not required, following the MERIS design, the instrument could be a hyperspectral imager with order 1 nm spectral sampling and the ocean channels binned on the spacecraft from that data.
+There are a number of advantages to this approach, and MERIS has proven to be a stable and reliable instrument using this approach.
+One key advantage is that the binned channels have a Gaussian (or better shape), and we do not have to deal with filter stray light issues or the possibility of the filters aging in space.
+A design study is needed to decide between a filter spectrometer (filter wheel or other design) and an imaging spectrometer design which might also serve atmospheric sampling requirements.